Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Results

 \subsection{Increased Number of Physics Majors \& Graduates}

-During the time period of implementation (2012 through present), the Physics Group did not have any external changes regarding number of faculty, departmental situation, or physical location.
-Over the twenty year period presented here, there was some faculty turnover though the number of positions remained constant.
+During the time period of implementation (2012 through 2021), the Physics Group did not have any external changes regarding number of faculty, departmental situation, or physical location.
+Over the twenty-year period presented here, there was some faculty turnover though the number of positions remained constant.
 With respect to national standards, the Physics Group is considered ``normal'' regarding the number of physics faculty \citep{tyl20}.
-The Physics Group's building did not change during the period of implementation and remained the oldest building on campus.
-In light of these consistencies, the data presented here correlates primarily with the alterations presented in Sec.\ III.
+How1ever, the number of women faculty could be considered important since it was higher than the national average (40\% compared to 20\%).
+The Physics Group's building did not change during the period of implementation and remained the oldest academic building without renovation.

 Figure \ref{fig:Figure3} displays the three-year averages for the number of physics majors officially declared and bachelor's degree recipients.
 The data covers a twenty-year time period, which extends significantly before the implementations were added.
-The number of degree recipients doubled compared to the past ten years and tripled over the twenty-year period.
-As a reminder, 2013 was the beginning of the implementation period for the first-year colloquium, and the data column ``2013--2015'' covers the initiation period for all innovative elements.
-The greatest increase in the number of majors occurs within this time period, due in part to a change in mindset about inclusive participant involvement.
+As a reminder, the data column ``2013--2015'' covers the initiation period for several innovative elements, including the first-year colloquium.
 The following averages are more revealing when the innovative elements permeate a physics major's full matriculation.
-From 2016--2021, the average number of graduates was 9.8 $\pm$ 2.8, while previously it was 3.9 $\pm$ 2.8 (2001--15).
-Not only did the number of majors increase by more than two-fold, but the yearly number of graduates stabilized considerably, as indicated by the constancy of the standard deviation.
+Specifically, from 2016--2021, the average number of graduates was 9.8, while previously it was 3.9 (2001--15).
+Not only did the number of graduates increase by more than two-fold, but the yearly fluctuation stabilized considerably.